qavajs/qavajs.github.io/docs/Steps/files.md

 When I save './folder/file.pdf' pdf file content as 'pdfContent' When I save '$filePath' pdf file content as 'pdfContent'
 # if you use @qavajs/memory package
-Then I expect '$pdfContent.textMultiline' to be equal 'expectedPdfContent'
+Then I expect '$pdfContent.textMultiLine' to be equal 'expectedPdfContent'
 ```